This article isn’t about how your small business should be doing email marketing.

 What we liked: We think Benchmark have done a great job of design, in both their minimalist interface and their modern, mobile-responsive email templates.
 We also like that automations are presented in a workflow editor, and that they offer automation templates to help you start setting up your workflows quickly and easily.

-Where they can improve: In our tests, deliverability rates were a cause for concern.
-This may not be the case for you but it’s worth keeping in mind.
-Automations aren’t as advanced as you’d find in tools like ActiveCampaign or GetResponse, and you have to pay extra ($5/mo) to upload more than 10MB of images (which you will).
+Where they can improve: Automations aren’t as advanced as you’d find in tools like ActiveCampaign or GetResponse, and you have to pay extra ($5/mo) to upload more than 10MB of images (which you will).
 Though the free account gives you access to most features and allows you store unlimited contacts, you can only send 250 emails/month, which isn't many at all.

 Recommended for: Business owners who need a gentle learning curve in their email tool.
-As deliverability could be an issue, we’d also only recommend Benchmark for smaller mailing lists.
+For more details, check out Benchmark review.

 AWeber has been on the email marketing scene for over 20 years, though it was only recently that AWeber updated its service, which now includes a free plan.